xiix0/scam/README.md

-Whenever you find that you are on the side of the majority, it is time to reform.
+I think we are in Rats' Alley where the dead men lost their bones.
-		-- Mark Twain
+		-- T.S.
+Eliot